nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 		* A 1-bit query/reply flag
 		* A 1-bit authoritative flag
 		* A 1-bit recursion-desired flag
-		* A 1-bit recursionavailable flag
+		* A 1-bit recursion available flag

 	3. 4 number fields